Israel declares war, bombards Gaza and battles to dislodge Hamas fighters after surprise attack

 There were no militants in his building, he insisted.
 “This is a safe house, with children and women,” the 57-year-old Abu Quta said by telephone.
 The Israeli military did not immediately respond to a request for comment about the strike.
 Another strike in the same city early Monday killed 11, including women and children.

-The number of displaced Gazans staying at schools converted into shelters jumped by tens of thousands, to some 123,000, the U.N. said.
+As of late Sunday, the retaliatory Israeli airstrikes had destroyed 159 housing units across Gaza and severely damaged 1,210 others, the U.N. said.
+It said the number of displaced Gazans had jumped by tens of thousands, to more than 123,000.
 The U.N. agency for Palestinian refugees, UNRWA, said a school sheltering more than 225 people took a direct hit.
 It did not say where the fire came from.

 Several Israeli media outlets, citing rescue service officials, said at least 700 people have been killed in Israel, including 44 soldiers.
 The Gaza Health Ministry said 413 people, including 78 children and 41 women, were killed in the territory.
 Some 2,000 people have been wounded on each side.
 An Israeli official said security forces have killed 400 militants and captured dozens more.